DanielHalachev/Checkers/README.md

 # Checkers
-A simple checkers game tutorial
+A simple checkers game tutorial using the [SUICA library](https://github.com/boytchev/suica)